JamieLoh/Orbital-Team7259/README.md

 1. Start the MySQL module in XAMPP
 	- Make sure MySQL is running in the XAMPP Control Panel (as stated before)
 2. Open phpMyAdmin
-	- Go to your browser and enter the following URL: http://localhost/phpmyadmin
+	- Go to your browser and enter the following: localhost/phpmyadmin
 3. Create a new database
 	- Click on the "Databases" tab at the top
 	- In the Database name field, enter "user_db" (this is the database name required for the project)